maxijabase/sm-areaselector/README.md

 ## Installation

 1. Place `areaselector.smx` in your `plugins/` folder
-2. Place `areaselector.inc` in your `scripting/include/` folder
-3. Restart your server or load the plugin with `sm plugins load areaselector`
+2. Restart your server or load the plugin with `sm plugins load areaselector`

 ## How It Works